Anjali Rameshbabu, PhD

 Position: Center Manager, Oregon Healthy Workforce Center

-Anjali's background is in the field of Health Psychology.
+Anjali's background is in the field of Health & Social Psychology.
 Her work is driven by a passion for empowering people to live a healthy lifestyle and ensure a healthful future.
-Given her enduring interest in health behavior change as a means to wellbeing, her focus lies in designing scientifically grounded, evidence-based, and practical interventions for sustainable health behavior change.
+Her focus lies in designing scientifically grounded, evidence-based, and practical interventions for sustainable health behavior change.

 Her research has involved designing and testing a self-regulation intervention for custodial workers in the United States, examining shift work and sleep concerns among call center employees in India, exploring HPV and cervical cancer prevention among women in Malawi, and evaluating education-based interventions to increase HPV vaccine uptake in low-income populations in the United States.
 She also enjoys writing and effectively communicating to a variety of audiences, which she views as a crucial component of health behavior change efforts.